-In response to these challenges, GC-DWC Haiti is integrating a package of early child development (ECD) interventions for children 0-5 to ensure that children grow up in safe, stimulating home environments and receive a strong foundation in language development, early literacy, and math before they enter formal school.
+In response to these challenges, GC-DWC Haiti is integrating a package of early child development (ECD) interventions for children 0-5 to ensure that children grow up in safe, stimulating home environments and receive a strong foundation in language development, social and emotional learning, pre-literacy, pre-numeracy, and life skills/discovering the world themes before they enter formal school.
 Integrated into Haitian communities through its most central networks - the family, school, and church - this intervention is a sustainable pathway to lasting change.

 Progress, Goals, and Impact

 Currently, GC-DWC Haiti is piloting this approach to child development through a series of complementary interventions in five communities in the Nord department.
 Communities in which interventions take place are known as Innovation Communities.
 Lessons learned from working in Innovation Communities will allow GC-DWC Haiti to refine interventions and scale the most relevant and effective ones to have the greatest future impact in Notre Dame’s wider network of communities throughout Haiti.